Nachida08/SnakeMAGs/README.md

 If you use SnakeMAGs, please cite:

 ```
-Nachida Tadrent, Franck Dedeine, Vincent Hervé (In preparation). *SnakeMAGs*: a simple, efficient, flexible and scalable workflow to reconstruct prokaryotic genomes from metagenomes.
+Nachida Tadrent, Franck Dedeine, Vincent Hervé (In preparation).
+SnakeMAGs: a simple, efficient, flexible and scalable workflow to reconstruct prokaryotic genomes from metagenomes.
 ```

 Please also cite the dependencies: